 Henry Shaw (left-hand side), founder of Missouri Botanical Garden, and

 In 1885 Henry Shaw, founder of Missouri Botanical Garden, established the Henry Shaw School of Botany at Washington University.
-Henry Shaw stipulated that the director of the Garden (then Dr. William Trelease) also hold the George Engelmann Professorship of Botany at Washington University; today, Dr. Peter H. Raven holds these prestigious positions.
+Henry Shaw stipulated that the director of the Garden (then Dr. William Trelease) also hold the George Engelmann Professorship of Botany at Washington University; today, Garden President Dr. Peter Wyse Jackson holds these prestigious positions.

 Dr. William Trelease (right-hand side), the first director of